5 Health Savings Account Mistakes to Avoid

 Let's say you contribute $6,000 a year to a family HSA from age 50 until you reach age 65.
 (You can no longer contribute to an HSA once you enroll in Medicare.)
 Assuming you earn a 3% annual return and fall into the 25% tax bracket, you could accumulate roughly $115,000 for health care costs on a tax-deferred basis.
 Even if you save less than that, every dollar you put away could be used to offset medical costs in your later years.

 A 401(k) isn't the only way to snag some free money in the form of a company match.
 Employers also have the option of offering a matching contribution to employee Health Savings Accounts.
 The catch is that total contributions to the account—including what you and your employer put in—can't exceed your annual contribution limit.

 That means if you have individual coverage for 2019 and your employer matches 100% of what you save, you could contribute $1,750 and your employer could match the same amount.
 Matching plan structures differ, so check with your employer for specifics.
 If a match is available, it ultimately reduces the amount you have to save, allowing you to maximize savings in other areas.

 Not Thinking Big Picture

 That's important to know, especially if you haven't poured as much money into your employer's retirement plan or an IRA as you would have liked.
-Even if you don't end up needing to draw on an HSA to cover living expenses in retirement, it can ease your peace of mind to know that the money is there if you need it.
+Even if you don't end up needing to draw on an HSA to cover living expenses in retirement, it can provide peace of mind to know that the money is there if you need it.

 Bottom line?
 If you've got a Health Savings Account, be sure to read over the details of your plan carefully so you know what's covered and what's not.
-And don't count an HSA out if you're older, or if you have other accounts that you're using to saving for retirement.
-If you stay healthy, an HSA could help to supplement anything else you're setting aside in tax-advantaged or taxable brokerage accounts.
+And don't count an HSA out if you're older, or if you have other accounts that you're using to save for retirement.
+If you stay healthy, an HSA could supplement anything else you're setting aside in tax-advantaged or taxable brokerage accounts.